Catacombs Nightclub Philadelphia: History

 Second Story opened its doors on December 6, 1976, after three years of intense design.
-The facility was in a former church, and key elements from the original building were utilized in its interior design.
+The facility was in a former church, and elements from the original building were utilized in its interior design.
 Rosner designed a state-of-the-art sound system, featuring components that, at the time, were rarely used in the nightclub environment.
-The light show was also designed with meticulous care, under Barry's close scrutiny.
+The light show was also designed under Barry's close scrutiny.
 The club opened as a private, gay nightclub.
-It changed to a more mainstream format after 13 months, which led to unprecedented success and to its reputation as “Philadelphia’s Studio 54.”
+It changed to a more mainstream format after 13 months, which led to unprecedented success and to its reputation as "Philadelphia's Studio 54".

-Although Second Story was a commercial success, Wayne's love of music compelled him to build another club—one that featured “hardcore” dance music, then popular in after-hours gay juice bars.
-Later, this style of music was recognized as the precursor to house music, and Wayne's musical vision helped shape the dance genre Philly Classics.
+Although Second Story was a commercial success, Wayne's love of music compelled him to build another club—one that featured "hardcore" dance music, then popular in after-hours gay juice bars.
+Later, this style of music was recognized as the precursor to house music, and this music helped shape the dance genre Philly Classics.

 The Geftman brothers opened Catacombs in the fall of 1978 in the basement of the 12th Street structure.
-The club typically opened on Saturdays at midnight, and it would not close until Sunday around noon sometimes.
+The club typically opened on Saturdays at midnight, and often would not close until noon on Sunday.
 The first record played at Catacombs was "The Impossible Dream".

-Although there remains some confusion over who installed and designed the sound system in Catacombs, the truth is that it was the original sound system from the Music Box.
+The sound system in Catacombs was the original system from the Music Box.
 Wayne updated the system by doubling the number of loudspeakers and amplifiers.
 Designed and installed by Donald Carucci, the modified system created a 360° field of sound, further enhanced by the club's low ceiling.
 The result was a sound system with crystal-clear music, in a room without dead spots.